VSElec/SolderDuino/README.md

 -	PID regulation;
 -	Personalized settings;
 -	Save in eeprom of temperatures, PID and shutdown time;
--	rotection for low voltage, high temperature, polarity inversion and tip not connected.
+-	Protection for low voltage, high temperature, polarity inversion and tip not connected.

 **Specifications:**
 -	Supply voltage range: 12V ÷ 13V (if it drops below 11 volts the PWM is turned off);